Basement Renovations in Delta

 Basement projects start with a 90-minute walkthrough — moisture check, ceiling-height measurement, electrical age assessment, scope discussion, and a written estimate.

-Basement Renovation Services in Delta
+Basement Renovations Services in Delta

 Delta renovation company Reno Stars serves Ladner, Tsawwassen, and North Delta with kitchen, bathroom, basement, and whole-house renovations.
 Delta's unique mix of heritage Ladner homes, waterfront Tsawwassen properties, and North Delta family homes means each project requires a different approach — we bring the right crew and materials for your specific property type.